engineyard/engineyard-serverside/README.md

       assets_strategy: shifting                 # choose an alternet asset management strategy.
 See rails_assets/strategy.rb for more info.
       asset_roles: :all                         # specify on which roles to compile assets (default: [:app, :app_master, :solo])
       ignore_database_adapter_warning: true     # hide database adapter warning if you don't use MySQL or PostgreSQL (default: false)
+      ignore_gemfile_lock_warning: true         # hide warning when Gemfile is present but Gemfile.lock is missing. (default: false)
       gc: false                                 # if true, run repository garbage collection every deploy. (default: git will run gc as needed)

     # Environment specific options apply only to a single environment and override settings in defaults.